-Indeed, one of the most popular features of ProductPlan’s web-based roadmap software is our Planning Board, which helps teams collaborate on idea generation and prioritization by scoring an idea—a new feature, for example—according to a number of criteria and then determining if it has earned a slot on the product roadmap, or if it should instead be sent to the Parking Lot.
+Indeed, one of the most popular features of ProductPlan’s web-based roadmap software is our Planning Board, which helps teams collaborate on idea generation and prioritization by scoring an idea—a new feature, for example—according to a number of criteria and then determining if it has earned a slot on the product roadmap, or if it should instead be sent to the parked section of Table Layout.

 Bonus Tip: If you are unsure of how to approach prioritizing items on your product roadmap, read our blog offering 7 Strategies to Choose the Best Features for Your Roadmap.